 I, , wish to file a

-grievance with the West Virginia Departmen Social Services. t of Health and Human Resources, Office of
+grievance with the West Virginia Department of Health and Human Resources, Office Social Services.

 I am dissatisfied for the following reasons:

-\diamond

->

-I understand this form will be forwarded to the A Grievance Hearing will be scheduled by a
+I understand this form will be forwarded to A Grievance Hearing will be scheduled by the State Office, Chairman, Board of Review. a State Hearing Officer.

 Signature of Client/Provider

 Address Phone

 Signature of Worker Date

 Signature of Supervisor Date

 Orig: Chairman, State Board of Review CC: Case Record

 Client/Provider SS-28